Power Apps Performance: Speed Up Your App with the Concurrent Function (Parallel Processing Experiment)

 The second point is that the execution order of processes within the Concurrent function is not guaranteed.

-For example, in the following scenario where “Process B uses the result of Process A,” there is a possibility that Process B might execute before Process A, leading to unexpected results:
+For example, in the following scenario where “Process B uses the result of Process A,” there is a possibility that Process B might execute before Process A, leading to unexpected errors:

 Concurrent(